gohstly/gohstly/README.md

 ## Steam

-Used axios package to call the Steam api and push/pull data from mongodb and display user information as well as friend information including number of hours played, location, etc.
+Used axios package to call the Steam api and push/pull data from MongoDB Database and display user information as well as user "friend's" information including username, profile image, number of hours played, location, and Steam URL.

 1. Visit this link to learn more about the Steam API:
     1. https://developer.valvesoftware.com/wiki/Steam_Web_API